hollanddd/hexo-sync-gdrive/README.md

 `token_name`:

-* desc: Name of token to revrieve from token dir.
+* desc: Name of token to retrieve from token dir.

 * default: hexo-sync-gdrive.json